-Crawford has provided an elegant refutation of the case: (1) Motive:
+American BranciAnne Crawford has provided an elegant refutation of the case:

-(a) Upon the death of John Mowbray, Duke of Norfolk, in 1476, his titles went into abeyance, to be regranted by the crown as it saw fit.
+- 1. Motive: - (a) Upon the death of John Mowbray, Duke of Norfolk, in 1476, his titles went into abeyance, to be regranted by the crown as it saw fit.
 The dukedom was no longer inheritable, by anyone.
-Even if young Richard of York's bastardization disqualified him from the title--a doubtful if--it did not automatically confer it on anyone else.
-Nor did his death.

-(b) Regarding the lands, two acts of Parliament, of January 1478 and January 1483, had set aside the customary rules of land transfer and essentially disinherited Howard.
-In theory, whether York were dead or alive, only another act of Parliament could restore' Howard to his portion.

-(c) Regardless of the theory, Richard III did, in fact, grant the Mowbray inheritance to its traditional coheirs, Howard and Berkeley, and created them Duke of Norfolk and Earl of Nottingham respectively on 28 June, 1483.
-There is no indication that the Princes had disappeared by this time or that anything had happened to them.

-(2) Opportunity

-(a) Howard was never, officially, Constable of the Tower.
-He was granted the second reversion to the office in 1479, after John, Lord Dudley, who died at great age in 1487, and Richard Fiennes, Lord Dacre, who died 25 November, 1483.
-Dudley's deputy at the time of Edward IV's death was Anthony, Earl Rivers, who was then in the process of transferring the office to his nephew, Dorset.63 Since Rivers was in custody and Dorset, in sanctuary, by the time Richard arrived in London, there was a time lapse between their incapacitation and the appointment of Sir Robert Brackenbury to the office on 17 July.
-There is no evidence as to who, if anybody, was clearly in charge of the Tower during this period.

-(b) The "beds and lime" entry comes from Howard's private accounts, which do not include payments made in connection with the offices he held.
+Even if young Richard of York's bastardization disqualified him from the title-a doubtful if-it did not automatically confer it on anyone else.
+Nor did his death. - (b) Regarding the lands, two acts of Parliament, of January 1478 and January 1483, had set aside the customary rules of land transfer and essentially disinherited Howard.
+In theory, whether York were dead or alive, only another act of Parliament could restore Howard to his portion. - (c) Regardless of theory, Richard III did, in fact, grant the Mowbray inheritance to its traditional coheirs, Howard and Berkeley, and created them Duke of Norfolk and Earl of Nottingham respectively on 28 June 1483.
+There is no indication that the Princes had disappeared by this time or that anything had happened to them. - 2.
+Opportunity: - (a) Howard was never, officially, Constable of the Tower.
+He was granted the second reversion to the office in 1479, after John, Lord Dudley, who died at great age in 1487, and Richard Fiennes, Lord Dacre, who died 25 November 1483.
+Dudley's deputy at the time of Edward IV's death was Anthony, Earl Rivers, who was then in the process of transferring the office to his nephew, Dorset.67 Since Rivers was in custody and Dorset, in sanctuary, by the time Richard arrived in London, there was a time lapse between their incapacitation and the appointment of Sir Robert Brackenbury to the office on 17 July.
+There is no evidence as to who, if anybody, was clearly in charge of the Tower during this period. - (b) The "beds and lime" entry comes from Howard's private accounts, which do not include payments made in connection with the offices he held.
 Nor was it designated "by my Lord's commandment," as was always done with payments made specifically at Howard's request.
-In December 1483 Howard received grant of a house in London called "the Tower," which had formerly belonged to Henry, Duke of Somerset (d.
-1464).64 It may have been a retrospective grant and this "the Tower" referred to in the household entry.
-In any case, the "beds" were probably just beds, for people to sleep in, and the lime was probably used for whitewash or sanitation.65 Finally, the allegedly sinister payment took place on 21 May, 26 days before Richard of York left sanctuary and joined his brother.
+In December 1483 Howard received grant of a house in London called "the Tower," which had formerly belonged to Henry, duke of Somerset (d.
+1464).68 It may have been a retrospective grant and this "the Tower" referred to in the household entry.
+In any case, the "beds" were probably just beds, for people to sleep in, and the lime was probably used for whitewash or sanitation.69 Finally, the allegedly sinister payment took place on 21 May, 26 days before Richard of York left sanctuary and joined his brother.

-The case is definitely not proven.
+The case is definitely disproven.

 Insofar as John Morton, Bishop of Ely and later Cardinal, has enjoyed a reputation as a conniver, he ought to be considered a suspect.
-Though some historians may cringe, Morton's continuing reputation derives in large part from the insistence of Markham and Tey that he provided More's version of events, if he did not write the first draft of it himself.
+Though some historians may cringe, Morton's continuing reputation derives in large part from the insistence of Clement Markham and Josephine Tey that he provided More's version of events, if he did not write the first draft of it himself.
 If one rejects the source, it might perhaps be better not to swallow the argument whole.
-The fact is that Morton was arrested before Richard's assumption of the throne, when events were in flux, the Princes were still very much alive, and no one--probably including Richard himself--knew exactly what was going to happen next.
-Morton was soon removed to Brecon, to be held in custody in Buckingham's household.
-He did not return to London until after his own escape to France and Henry's accession.
-Whatever conversations he may have had with Buckingham at Brecon, they could not have decided the fate of the 19.
+The fact is that Morton was arrested before Richard's assumption of the throne, when events were in flux, the Princes were still very much alive, and no one-probably including Richard himself-knew